mergermarket/rest-api-guidelines/Guidelines.md

 Will open a server on port `10010`.

 The sample dataset is a selection of reviews on wines.
-The main entity is a `review`.
-Visit `http://localhost:10010/v1/` to get started.
+You can get reviews by id, or search and filter reviews by some of their attributes.

+To get started visit http://localhost:10010/docs/#/

 # Principles